-SUBJECT: SMOKING, VAPING and TOBACCO USE POLICY
+SUBJECT: SMOKING, VAPING and TOBACCO USE

 The use of tobacco products is prohibited on school grounds.
 Smoking and vaping are prohibited on school grounds or school vehicles/buses and within one hundred (100) feet of the entrances, exits, or outdoor areas of any of the District's schools.
 In addition, the use of tobacco products, smoking, and vaping are prohibited at any school-sponsored event or activity that occurs off school grounds, including those taking place in another state.

 For purposes of this policy, the following definitions apply:

-- a) Tobacco products means one or more cigarettes or cigars, bidis, chewing tobacco, powdered tobacco, nicotine water, or any other tobacco products. - Smoking means the burning of a lighted cigar, cigarette, pipe, or any other matter or substance containing tobacco. - c) Vaping means the use of an electronic cigarette. - d) Electronic cigarette (or e-cigarette) means an electronic device delivering vapor inhaled by an individual user, and includes any refill, cartridge, and any other component of such a device. - e) School grounds means any building, structure, and surrounding outdoor grounds, including entrances or exits, contained within the District's preschool, nursery school, elementary, or secondary school's legally defined property boundaries as registered in the County Clerks's Office, as well as any vehicles used to transport children or school personnel.
+a) Tobacco products means one or more cigarettes or cigars, bidis, chewing tobacco, powdered tobacco, nicotine water, or any other tobacco products.

+- b) Smoking means the burning of a lighted cigar, cigarette, pipe, or any other matter or substance containing tobacco. - c) Vaping means the use of an electronic cigarette. - d) Electronic cigarette (or e-cigarette) means an electronic device delivering vapor inhaled by an individual user, and includes any refill, cartridge, grounds, including entrances or exits, contained within the District's preschool, nursery school, elementary, or secondary school's legally defined property boundaries as registered in the County Clerks's Office, as well as any vehicles used to transport children or school personnel.